HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter5.markdown

 #### Installing the NuGet build components package

-If you wish to use the build components in the NuGet package on your build server, you should add the NuGet package to a **private** NuGet repository that the build server can access.
-Password protected feeds like MyGet are a great place to host these package.
+If you wish to use the build components in the NuGet package on your build server, the TDS Nuget packages are available as private NuGet packages on the public **nuget.org** feed.
+You may add these components to your project using the following command in the NuGet command prompt:

-The NuGet package containing the build components is named **HedgehogDevelopment.TDS.[x.x.x.x].nupkg**, where x.x.x.x is the version of the package.
-This follows the standard NuGet naming convention.

-The NuGet package can be added to your TDS Classic project(s) the same way you add any other NuGet packages in Visual Studio.
+    PM> Install-Package HedgehogDevelopment.TDS

+To install a specific version please add the switch **-Version x.x.x.x ** where x.x.x.x represents the version of TDS you have installed.

+**Please Note:** The TDS package is unlisted on the NuGet feed.
+You must explicitly add it using the above command, or place it in your own private feed.
+Once added to your projects, NuGet will recognize the package and check it for updates.

+When using the TDS NuGet packages, it is important that you keep the version of the NuGet package the same as the version of TDS you are running.
+This is needed because the TDS Add-in in visual studio works closely with the NuGet package.

 #### Licensing TDS Classic on the build server ###